metomi/rose/sphinx/tutorial/cylc/runtime/configuration-consolidation.rst

 Which Approach To Use
 ---------------------

-Each approach has its uses, cylc permits mixing approaches allowing us to use what works best for us.
+Each approach has its uses.
+Cylc permits mixing approaches, allowing us to use what works best for us.
 As a rule of thumb:

-* :term:`Families <family>` work best consolidating runtime configuration by collecting tasks into broad groups e.g. tasks which run on a particular machine or tasks belonging to a particular system.
+* :term:`Families <family>` work best consolidating runtime configuration by collecting tasks into broad groups, e.g. groups of tasks which run on a particular machine or groups of tasks belonging to a particular system.
-* `Jinja2`_ is good at configuring things which apply to the entire suite rather than just a single task as we can define variables then use them throughout the suite.
+* `Jinja2`_ is good at configuring settings which apply to the entire suite rather than just a single task, as we can define variables then use them throughout the suite.
-* :term:`Parameterisation <parameterisation>` works best for describing tasks which are very similar but which have subtly different configuration (e.g. different arguments or environment variables).
+* :term:`Parameterisation <parameterisation>` works best for describing tasks which are very similar but which have subtly different configurations (e.g. different arguments or environment variables).